-Moving and Other Units
+• Moving and Other Units •

-- Units may never move through enemies. - Units may never end a move within 1" of an enemy, except when moving as part of a Charge action (see Charging: "Roll Charge Distance and Move Attacker", pg.
+- Units may never end a move within 1" of an enemy, except when moving as part of a Charge action (see Charging: "Roll Charge Distance and Move Attacker", pg.
 16). - While moving, units may freely pass through (but never end overlapping) friendly units.

-MANEUVER
+MANEUVER 1